phamquiluan/hfaw/README.md

 ## Download Datasets

+RCAEval benchmark includes three datasets: RE1, RE2, and RE3, designed to comprehensively support benchmarking RCA in microservice systems.
+Together, our three datasets feature 735 failure cases collected from three microservice systems (Online Boutique, Sock Shop, and Train Ticket) and including 11 fault types.
+Each failure case also includes annotated root cause service and root cause indicator (e.g., specific metric or log indicating the root cause).
+The statistics of the datasets are presented in the Table below.

 |   Dataset   |   Systems  |   Fault Types            |   Cases  |   Metrics  |   Logs (millions)  |   Traces (millions)  |
 |-------------|------------|--------------------------|----------|------------|--------------------|----------------------|
 |   RE1 [14]  |   3        |   3 Resource, 2 Network  |   375    |   49-212   |   N/A              |   N/A                |